-Following Phase I study, Phase II testing of the intravenous form of palifosfamide as a single agent to treat advanced sarcoma has been completed.
+Following completion of Phase I study, we completed Phase II testing of the intravenous form of palifosfamide as a single agent to treat advanced sarcoma.
 In both Phase I and Phase II testing, palifosfamide has been administered without the "uroprotectant" mesna, and the toxicities associated with acrolein and chloroacetaldehyde have not been observed.
-The Company reported clinical activity of palifosfamide when used alone in the Phase II study addressing advanced sarcoma.
-Following review of the preclinical combination studies, clinical data, and discussion with sarcoma experts, the Company initiated a Phase I dose escalation study of palifosfamide in combination with doxorubicin in patients with metastatic or unresectable soft tissue sarcoma.
-The Company reported favorable results and safety profile from this study at this year's ASCO annual meeting.
-In light of reported favorable Phase II clinical activity data and with the combination of palifosfamide with doxorubicin well tolerated in the Phase I trial and evidencing activity, the Company initiated a Phase II randomized controlled trial in the second half of last year to compare doxorubicin plus palifosfamide to doxorubicin alone in patients with front and second-line metastatic or unresectable soft tissue sarcoma.
-Subsequent to quarter end, the study has generated positive top line interim data.
-As a result of reaching a pre-specified efficacy milestone and following safety and efficacy data review by the Data Committee, sarcoma experts, and the Company's Medical Advisory Board, the decision was reached to formally stop enrollment in the trial on October 13, 2009.
-Subsequently, further positive interim data from the trial was presented at the 15th Annual Connective Tissue Oncology Society ("CTOS") meeting held on November 6, 2009.
-The Company plans to initiate a registration trial following regulatory review of the palifosfamide program to date.
-The Company is also developing an oral capsule form of palifosfamide to be studied clinically following further data from the IV trials and subject to partnering or the availability of other sources of funding.
-The Company is also considering additional Phase II trials in other solid tumors as funding becomes available.
+We reported clinical activity of palifosfamide when used alone in the Phase II study addressing advanced sarcoma.
+Following review of preclinical combination studies, clinical data, and discussion with sarcoma experts, we initiated a Phase I dose escalation study of palifosfamide in combination with doxorubicin primarily in patients with soft tissue sarcoma.
+We reported favorable results and safety profile from this study at ASCO's 2009 annual meeting.
+In light of reported favorable Phase II clinical activity data and with the combination of palifosfamide with doxorubicin well tolerated in the Phase I trial and evidencing activity, we initiated a Phase II randomized controlled trial in the second half of 2008 to compare doxorubicin plus palifosfamide to doxorubicin alone in patients with front and second-line metastatic or unresectable soft tissue sarcoma.
+The study has generated positive top line interim data in 2009.
+Upon reaching a pre-specified efficacy milestone and following safety and efficacy data review by the Data Committee, sarcoma experts, and our Medical Advisory Board, we elected to suspend enrollment in the trial in October 2009.
+We subsequently presented further positive interim data from the trial at the 15th Annual Connective Tissue Oncology Society meeting held in November 2009.
+We currently plan to initiate a registration trial following regulatory review of the palifosfamide program to date.
+We are also developing an oral capsule form of palifosfamide to be studied clinically following receipt of further data from the IV trials and subject to obtaining sufficient additional sources of funding, either from potential partnering arrangements or from other sources.
+To date we have no such partnering arrangements or other sources of such financing in place.
+We are also considering additional Phase II trials in other solid tumors as funding becomes available.
 Orphan Drug Designation for palifosfamide has been obtained in both the United States and the European Union for the treatment of soft tissue sarcomas.

-ZIO-301, or indibulin (ZybulinTM), is a novel, orally available small molecular-weight inhibitor of tubulin polymerization that was acquired from Baxter Healthcare and is the subject of numerous patents worldwide, including the United States, the European Union and Japan.
+ZIO-301 or indibulin (ZybulinTM), is a novel, orally available small molecular-weight inhibitor of tubulin polymerization that we acquired from Baxter Healthcare in 2006 and is the subject of numerous patents worldwide, including the United States, the European Union and Japan.
 The microtubule component, tubulin, is one of the more well established drug targets in cancer.
 Microtubule inhibitors interfere with the dynamics of tubulin polymerization, resulting in inhibition of chromosome segregation during mitosis and consequently inhibition of cell division.
-A number of marketed IV anticancer drugs target tubulin, such as the taxane family members, paclitaxel (Taxol[®]), docetaxel (Taxotere[®]), the Vinca alkaloid family members, vincristine and vinorelbine, and the new class of epothilones with IxempraTM marketed.
+A number of marketed IV anticancer drugs target tubulin, such as the taxane family members, paclitaxel (Taxol ®), docetaxel (Taxotere ®), the Vinca alkaloid family members, vincristine and vinorelbine, and the new class of epothilones with IxempraTM marketed.
 This class of agents is typically the mainstay of therapy in a wide variety of indications.
 In spite of their effectiveness, the use of these drugs is associated with significant toxicities, notably peripheral neurotoxicity.